nicksnowdev/nicksnowdev/README.md

-I make random projects with p5.js and upload them to my website, one-lemon.com
+i make random projects with p5.js and upload them to my website, one-lemon.com

-I also dabble in game development with Godot.
+i also dabble in game development with Godot.